How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 Thiamine is an essential part of several enzyme systems.
 It is involved in the release of energy from absorbed or stored carbohydrates and fats.
 It also seems to have a direct role in the activity of the nervous system, stimulating peripheral nerves.

 When fed in higher quantities, it can also calm nervous horses.
-Also known as vitamin B1, this vitamin is necessary for proper carbohydrate metabolism and promotes a health appetite.
+Also known as vitamin B1, this vitamin is necessary for proper carbohydrate metabolism and promotes a healthy appetite.

-If you compete with your horse, always review the ingredients in any horse supplements you feed your horse, making sure they are FEI compliant.
+If you compete with your horse, always review the ingredients in any horse supplements you feed it, making sure they are FEI compliant.
 Always discuss supplement ingredients with your veterinarian and trainer.

 Supporting and Caring for Your Horse